turtlelazy/cybersecurity_final/README.md

 12/14/2021
 * Ishraq Mahid (in class): Worked on formatting repo + website app + slides for teaching SQL Database
 * Grace Chen (in class): Worked on researching SQLmap and going through a tutorial for it + taking notes on how it works
 * Grace Chen (at home): Successfully set up a virtual machine for use.
-Successfully pinged machine from another device and attempted nmap but still need to figure out how to open ports on the machine.
+Opened port on the machine and connected from another device and it works but not sure how to apply it to our project yet.
+Port seems to only be open when target machine is listening on that port (ex. with netcat).

 ## Haikus:
 soon™